meltyourface/blank/posts/Celtic-animal-soul/Celtic-Epic-Finn-MacCools-Journey-with-Aisling/index.md

 (Finn MacCool enters, dressed in traditional Celtic warrior garb.
 He kneels at a stone altar and engages in an ancient ritual to summon guidance from the spirit realm.)

-Finn: O great spirits, I seek thee in my time of need.
+**Finn**: O great spirits, I seek thee in my time of need.
 The weight of my people and my country lies heavy upon my shoulders.
 Fill me with the strength and wisdom required of a noble warrior.

 (A creature materializes on stage with its supernatural essence.
 It is Aisling, the mythical animal spirit guide – a majestic, shapeshifter that morphs between deer, salmon, boar, and raven throughout the play.)

-Aisling: Finn MacCool, I am Aisling, your spirit guide.
+**Aisling**: Finn MacCool, I am Aisling, your spirit guide.
 Awoken by your calling, I shall accompany you on this journey.

 Act 2: The Lessons